thaggie/thaggie.github.io/_posts/2016-04-05-react-and-redux.markdown

 ```
 [source](http://redux.js.org/docs/advanced/ExampleRedditAPI.html#-containers-asyncapp-js)

-So for instance if you were to try to introduce [undo / redo](https://github.com/omnidan/redux-undo) as a wrapping reducer all your smart components will need to be modified to cope with the changes to where in the state their business properties are.
+So for instance if you were to try to introduce [undo / redo](https://github.com/omnidan/redux-undo) as a wrapping reducer all your [smart components][smart-components] will need to be modified to cope with the changes to where in the state their business properties are.

 So the line would need changing to something like this: